Loading...

 In the dynamic landscape of Indian politics, the interplay between political figures and the corporate world has always been a subject of intense scrutiny.
 As the nation gears up for the upcoming elections, the spotlight has once again shifted to the financial ties between key Bharatiya Janata Party (BJP) leaders and publicly listed companies.
 This article delves into the intriguing data that sheds light on these connections, offering a glimpse into the complex relationship between power and wealth.

 Amara Raja Batteries, a Rs.
-1,962 crore company, has a prominent TDP connection.
-The former MP, Bejju Ajay Kumar, is part of the Bajaj Allianz political party.
+1,962 crore company, has a prominent political connection.
+The Galla Jayadev, who was active in TDP as MP from 2014 to 2024, serves as the MD.
 In 2019, the stock saw a significant post-result move, rising from Rs.
 608 to around Rs.
 800 levels.
 The company's sales growth and profit growth have been impressive, positioning it as a strong player in the industry.

 Jindal Steel and Power, a Rs.
 9,874 crore company, has an interesting political history.
 Its promoter, Naveen Jindal, was previously associated with the Congress party but has since joined the BJP.
 While his individual holding is only 1.02%, the Jindal family group holds a significant 61.2% stake in the company.
 With Naveen Jindal's recent shift to the BJP, it will be interesting to observe the company's performance in the coming years, especially after the 2024 elections.

 Man Infra, a Rs.
 7,670 crore company, has a former BJP MLA, Parag Shah, as its promoter.
 In 2019, the stock price was around Rs.
-1, but it has since experienced a remarkable 100% surge, currently trading at Rs.
-206. The company's fundamentals have improved significantly over the last few years, making it an intriguing investment prospect.
+25, but it has since experienced a huge surge, currently trading at Rs.
+161. The company's fundamentals have improved significantly over the last few years, making it an intriguing investment prospect.

-Goa Carbon, a Rs.
-846 crore company, has Pallavi A. Daempeo as its promoter.
-Interestingly, Daempeo is the BJP's Lok Sabha candidate from South Goa.
-The stock has seen a remarkable journey, rising from Rs.
-321 in June 2019 to its current level of Rs.
-923. The company's fundamentals have also improved significantly over the last few years, making it an interesting investment opportunity.
+Goa Carbon is a Rs.
+421 crore company that had Pallavi Daempeo as the Executive Director of Dempo Industries, which is the parent company of Goa Carbon.
+Interestingly, her husband, Shrinivas Dempo, was the BJP's Lok Sabha candidate from South Goa then.
+The stock has seen a remarkable journey during the past few years.
+The company's fundamentals have also improved significantly over the last few years, making it an interesting investment opportunity.

 Macrotech Developers, a behemoth with a market capitalization of Rs.
 1 lakh crore, has MP Lodha, a former MLA, as a promoter.
 Lodha's holding in the company was 26.99% in 2021, and the stock has seen a remarkable journey, surging from Rs.
 211 to Rs.
 1,164 since its listing.
 However, the company's profitability has been quite volatile, and the investor's stake has been reduced over time.